MicrosoftDocs/azure-devops-docs/release-notes/roadmap/2023/recycle-bin-improvements.md

 ## Proposed solution

 - Remove recycle bin from being part of the queries hub
-- Simplify and optimize for performance.
-Example, remove preview panel.
+- Simplify and optimize for performance (example, remove preview work item panel)
-- Limit the number of work items returned to 2,000.
+- Limit the number of work items returned to 2,000
-- Add field criteria panel to provide basic search capabilities.
+- Add field criteria panel to provide basic search capabilities
-- Select all functionality for easier permanently deleting of items.
+- Select all functionality for easier permanently deleting of items

 > [!div class="mx-imgBorder"]
 > ![screen shot of example of swimlane colors](media/boards-recycle-bin.gif)